On March 9, the bookstore on the corner of Lucknow’s Art Deco Mayfair building was closed to its usual stream of visitors.

-Scholars encouraged each other to visit him if they were to ever go to Lucknow, locals honoured him at events, and his bookshop became aas well as a stopping point for different tour groups coming to the city.
+Scholars encouraged each other to visit him if they were to ever go to Lucknow, locals honoured him at events, and his bookshop became a Lonely Planet destination as well as a stopping point for different tour groups coming to the city.

 Books aside, to be in his presence and hear what he had to say was enough for some people.